jamesbriggs/perl-petstore-enhanced/README.md

 - /admin route with separate admin username and password
 - has complete set of typical development directories, including public/, samples/, t/, and templates/
 - shows how to correctly version the API in the format v1.0
-- stores sample pet data in an array to avoid database dependencies.
+- stores sample pet data in an array to avoid database dependencies
-- command line examples of various Mojo and Swagger2 features in make.sh
+- command line examples of various Mojo and Swagger2 test and validation features in make.sh
-- up-to-date api.spec swagger properties in JSON and YAML
+- up-to-date Swagger2 api.spec properties in JSON and YAML formats
 - shows how to override automatic rendering by the Swagger2 controller using render()
 - good test coverage.

 **Operations Features**

-- built-in process health-check endpoint: /admin/ping => pong
+- built-in process health-check monitoring endpoint: /admin/ping => pong
 - my_throttle skeleton function
 - mod_perl compatible - just add your functions to Pet.pm
-- minimal dependencies - likely works with your existing version of Perl.
+- minimal dependencies - likely works with your existing version of Perl
+- adequate authentication for Intranet use already built-in.

 **Getting Started**